clemenspeters/ARIMA/README.md

 # Anomaly detection on ARIMA manifolds

 This repository is a code playground for my master thesis at TU Berlin.
-The topic of my thesis is _Anomaly detection in ARIMA manifolds_.
+The topic of my thesis is _Anomaly detection on ARIMA manifolds_.

 ## Autoencoder